-Ben Stiller says that nearly all aspects of the Les Grossman character were developed by Tom Cruise, including the dancing and the look of the makeup.
-Stiller said that in addition to the more obvious makeup effects applied to Cruise's face and head, and the extra hair on his chest and arms, Cruise also decided to play the character wearing oversized prosthetic hands.
+Ben Stiller said nearly all aspects of the Les Grossman character were developed by Tom Cruise, including the dancing and the look of the make-up.
+Stiller said that in addition to the more obvious make-up effects applied to Cruise's face and head, and the extra hair on his chest and arms, Cruise also decided to play the character wearing oversized prosthetic hands.

-Robert Downey, Jr. was very reluctant to take the role because he felt wearing make-up to look African-American was offensive.
-Downey accepted the role because he liked the script and wanted to work with Ben Stiller and Jack Black.
+Robert Downey, Jr. was very reluctant to take the role in this film because he felt wearing make-up to look African-American was offensive.
+Downey ultimately accepted the role because he liked the script and wanted to work with Ben Stiller and Jack Black.

-For the fake trailer, "Satan's Alley", Tobey Maguire came in at the very last minute to film the role of Robert Downey, Jr.'s monk lover.
-He did it as a personal favor for Ben Stiller and Wonder Boys (2000) co-star Downey.
+For the fake trailer "Satan's Alley", Tobey Maguire came in at the very last minute to film the role of Robert Downey, Jr.'s monk lover.
+He did it as a personal favor for Ben Stiller and Downey, his Wonder Boys (2000) co-star.

 Ben Stiller first came up with the idea for this film while working on Empire of the Sun (1987).
-He has said in interviews, that at the time he had friends who were actors in Platoon (1986), and Hamburger Hill (1987), and they would go on about the intense "boot camp" preparation, and simulation of war these projects involved, and how it made them feel like real soldiers.
-Stiller found this funny, because he thought that being an actor in a war film, was nothing like being a real soldier in a real war.
+He had said in interviews that at the time, he had friends who were actors in Platoon (1986) and Hamburger Hill (1987), and they would go on about the intense "boot camp" preparation and simulation of war these projects involved, as well as how it made them feel like real soldiers.
+Stiller found this funny because he thought being an actor in a war film was nothing like being a real soldier in a real war.

 Several disability advocacy groups criticized the "Simple Jack" subplot, a movie-within-a-movie in which Ben Stiller's character portrays a mentally disabled man.
 The film includes clips of the fictitious movie and re-enactments by Stiller.
 Scenes between Robert Downey, Jr. and Stiller drew particular scorn for their repeated use of the word "retard".
-Producers took down a "Simple Jack" website, and proposed altering the movie in response to a special early screening for the disability groups in question, but did not change the film.
-According to co-writer Etan Cohen, the scenes were meant the satirize emotionally exploitative depictions of mental disability in movies such as Rain Man (1988), Forrest Gump (1994), I Am Sam (2001), and Radio (2003), and the actors who take these roles.
+Producers took down a "Simple Jack" website and proposed altering the movie in response to a special early screening for the disability groups in question, but they did not change the film.
+According to co-Writer Etan Cohen, the scenes were meant to satirize emotionally exploitative depictions of mental disability in movies such as Rain Man (1988), Forrest Gump (1994), I Am Sam (2001), and Radio (2003), as well as the actors who take these roles.

 Many have speculated that Tom Cruise based his performance as a vulgar movie mogul on Sumner Redstone.
 He and Cruise had a public falling out after Redstone had Paramount Pictures terminate their development deal with Cruise.
-His physical appearance is more than likely based on Tropic Thunder (2008) producer Stuart Cornfeld.
+His physical appearance was more than likely based on this movie's Producer Stuart Cornfeld.

-Originally Nick Nolte's reveal during the video teleconference scene was intended to be an homage to Robert Shaw's character of Quint in Jaws (1975).
-Ben Stiller toned it down because he felt there were too many homages in the film at that point.
+Originally, Nick Nolte's reveal during the video teleconference scene was intended to be an homage to Robert Shaw's character of Quint in Jaws (1975).
+Ben Stiller toned it down, feeling that there were too many homages in the film at that point.

-In one of the special features on the director's cut DVD, Ben Stiller said he has been developing ideas for this movie for about eight to ten years.
-One of his first ideas was that the movie was going to be about actors going to a "fake boot camp" for a couple of weeks and coming back with P.T.S.D.
+In one of the special features in the Director's Cut DVD, Ben Stiller said he had been developing ideas for this movie for about eight to ten years.
+One of his first ideas was that the movie was going to be about actors going to a "fake boot camp" for a couple of weeks and coming back with PTSD.
 When Stiller started out in Hollywood, he had a lot of colleagues going into war movies and they would attend a "fake boot camp" in order to prepare for their roles.
-He found it ridiculous, and this was an early inspiration on what would become Tropic Thunder (2008).
+He found it ridiculous, and this was an early inspiration on what would become this movie.